mirko-pagliai/me-cms-instagram/README.md

 # MeInstagram, plugin for MeCms plugin

-This plugin allows you to manage Instagram photos on the MeCms platform.
+This plugin allows you to manage Instagram photos on the [//github.com/mirko-pagliai/cakephp-for-mecms](MeCms platform).

 To install: